 One of the most legendary figures in motorsports history, Richard Petty (July 2, 1937) of Level Cross, North Carolina, is the first seven-time (1964, 1967, 1971-1972, 1974-1975 & 1979) NASCAR Cup Series Champion, the all-time record holder with 200 Cup Series wins and the winner of an all-time record of seven (1964, 1966, 1971, 1973-1975 & 1981) Daytona 500s.

 His easy-going manner also made a great difference in how NASCAR Stock Car Racing was seen, developed and accepted.
-All of this helped what had been previously thought of as a Southeastern regional pastime into becoming a sport and business of major national – and even international – consequences.
+And all of this helped what had been previously thought of as a Southeastern regional pastime into becoming a sport and business of major national – and even international – consequences.

 A member of his father’s pit crew almost from the start of Lee Petty’s racing career at the first NASCAR Strictly Stock race at the old three-quarter-mile dirt Charlotte (N.C.)
 Speedway in June 1949, Richard was anxious to race but his father – who is also an EMPA Hall of Fame member – told him that he had to wait until he was 21.
 However, when that day came, Richard was told that he could try his luck with a well-used white 1957 Oldsmobile convertible that sat over in the corner of the Petty Enterprises garage.